nerdschoolbergen/modern-javascript-and-web-apis/exercise-3/README.md

 ### 1.1.1 Static vs. dynamic HTML

+#### Static HTML

 :book: Now we know what HTML we want to use to display the movie titles.
 But how do we actually insert the markup into the web page?

 :pencil2: Open `index.html` and try creating a list like the one above.
 Place the markup inside the `<body>` tag.

-:pencil2: Verify that the bullet list you created works by opening up the web app in Chrome
+:pencil2: Verify that the bullet list you created works by opening up the web app in Chrome.

 :book: We could write a list of movie titles by hand and insert it into `index.html` like we just did, but since `index.html` is a static file the list would not stay updated if the data changes.

+:pencil2: Remove the list you just inserted to get ready for the next part.

+#### Dynamic HTML

 :book: We want the movie list to change dynamically when the backend movie data changes.
 In order to do this, we need to _render_ the data into HTML dynamically in the frontend.